 When doing S4S choose accounts that are in your niche and have a similar number of followers.
 You can also do paid shoutouts with the many, many accounts on Instagram that offer this.
 Just look for bigger accounts that mention it in their bio, send them a DM.
 S4S is crucial to your growth on Instagram and a lot of great networks have been created on the platform because of this.

 Bonus Tip: Upvoting.
 When Instagram introduced comment likes, it worked similar to upvoting on Reddit or Quora.
 Meaning if your comment gets the most likes, the majority of people that see the post will see your comment first.
 This is why so many people are now buying automatic Instagram likes, so that they can boost their posts to more people!
+Anyone that is buying these likes must be wary of scams that claim that they can help boost your Instagram because some can take your money and not help you or use methods that get your page deleted.
+If you are going to use these services make sure you look at reviews from sites like GainMoreFollowers (https://gainmorefollowers.com) to see if they are legit or not.

 How can we leverage this?
 By leaving what you genuinely think about a post.
 Leaving a well constructed comment that comes from a genuine place.
 This is bound to get a response from others.